 The Absolute is also the only V11 version to include Dyson’s Soft Roller floorhead for hard floors.
 As the name suggests, this has a soft brush bar that we’ve found to be excellent at picking up dirt and hairs on harder surfaces.

-In contrast, the V11 Animal is the cheapest version, with an RRP of £500.
+In contrast, the V11 Animal is the cheapest version.
 It only includes Dyson’s direct-drive floorhead, not the High Torque floorhead.

 Aside from not being as powerful as the High Torque head, the direct-drive tool also doesn’t include Dyson’s Dynamic Load Sensor.
 This means the automatic suction mode is replaced with a “Medium” mode, so you’re missing out on a core new feature of the V11.

-Finally, the V11 Torque Drive provides a middle ground with an RRP of £550.
+Finally, the V11 Torque Drive provides a middle ground.
 It does include the High Torque floorhead, meaning it can access the full range of the V11’s technologies.
 In fact, the only difference between the Absolute and Torque Drive is that the cheaper option doesn’t include the Soft Roller floorhead.

 Is the Soft Roller really worth an extra £50?
 The answer depends on the types of floor in your home.